-NOTICE: READ YOUR CERTIFICATE CAREFULLY You have a 30 day right from Your original Certificate Effective Date to examine Your certificate.
-If You are not satisfied, You may return it to Us within 30 days of Your original Certificate Effective Date.
-In that event, We will consider it void from its Effective Date and any premiums paid will be refunded.
+NOTICE: READ YOUR CERTIFICATE CAREFULLY Not be a 20 day right from Your original Contificate of will consider it void from its Effective Date and any premiums paid will be refunded.
 Any claims paid under The Policy during the initial 30 day period will be deducted from the refund.